-Employers or employees who have never taken an online learning course might be wondering: How is online learning different from in-person learning?
+For employers or employees who have never taken an online learning course, let’s start with some quick basics such as: What is online learning?
 Is the quality of education comparable to traditional, on-campus programs?
-And how successful are students in online courses?
+And how successful are students in online courses

 Often referred to as distance learning or online education, online learning allows students the flexibility to learn at their convenience and allows employers to support employee growth.
-While online learning has fewer in-person interactions, it encompasses many of the same benefits of on-campus options (and more), including high-quality education programs and a focus on student success.
+While online learning has fewer in-person interactions, it encompasses many of the same benefits of on-campus options plus more, including high-quality education programs and a focus on student success.

-While there are many benefits for students, online learning is also advantageous for employers who are looking to engage their employees, build a resilient workforce and grow their business.
+While there are many benefits for students, online learning is also advantageous for employers who are looking to engage their employees, build a resilient workforce, promote diversity and inclusion, and grow their businesses.

-Employers and employees are having to face one of the fastest workplace revolutions.
+Employers and employees are facing one of the fastest workplace revolutions.
 Keeping individual and professional skills updated can be difficult in a fast-paced world, especially when balancing personal commitments, a part-time or full-time job and more.
 This is especially important as one third of employees say they aren’t getting what they need to contribute effectively in their rapidly evolving businesses.

 With online learning, employees are able to pursue education from the comfort of their home, during their lunch breaks and on their own schedule.
 Online learning gives employees the opportunities to learn new skills that are imperative and relevant for the workplace.